Charopog/EmployeeChallenge/README.md

 # EmployeeChallenge

-Sample Project for creating Web Api with Asp .Net Core and Entity Framework Core- Code First and a Xamarin Forms client that consumes it.
+Sample Project for creating Web Api with Asp .Net Core and Entity Framework Core Code First and a Xamarin Forms client that consumes it.

 ## Getting Started

-** Server **
+### Server

 * Open EmployeeChallenge solution inside src/server folder in Visual Studio Build it.
 * Select EmployeeChallenge.API as Startup Project and run it as Standard not on IIS.